-Your hair grows fast, and it needs the right nutrients to stay healthy.
+Your hair grows quickly; it demands suitable ingredients for healthy nourishment.
 Eating foods rich in vitamins, minerals, and protein helps.
-These nutrients are the building blocks for strong, shiny hair
+Nutrients serve as building blocks for strong, shiny hair.

 Understanding the Importance of Hair Nutrients

 Your hair is more than just protein strands.
 It shows what you eat and absorb.
 Vitamins, minerals, and proteins help your hair grow.
-Without them, your hair can become weak, thin, or break easily.
+However, it may become weak, thin, or break easily.

 Why Nutrients Matter for Healthy Hair

 Every hair follicle needs nutrients to grow.
-Biotin, iron, and zinc build the hair shaft.
-Antioxidants protect follicles from damage.
-Without enough, hair growth slows, leading to thinning or breakage.
+Biotin, iron, and zinc build the hair shaft, and antioxidants protect follicles from damage.
+Not having enough nutrients slows hair growth, causing thinning or breaking.

 Common Nutritional Deficiencies Affecting Hair